OfficeDev/office-js-docs-pr/docs/outlook/sideload-outlook-add-ins-for-testing.md

 # [Windows (classic and new) and Web](#tab/windows-web)

 Add-ins are manually sideloaded through the **Add-Ins for Outlook** dialog.
-To sideload an add-in in Outlook on Windows, on the web, and on [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), perform the following steps.
+To sideload an add-in in Outlook on Windows, on the web, and in [new Outlook on Windows (preview)](https://support.microsoft.com/office/656bb8d9-5a60-49b2-a98b-ba7822bc7627), perform the following steps.

 1. In your preferred browser, go to <https://aka.ms/olksideload>.
 Outlook on the web opens, then the **Add-Ins for Outlook** dialog appears after a few seconds.